nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Usage

-Given below is an example usage scenario and how the `FindCommand` mechanism behaves at each step.
+Given below is an example usage scenario and how the Find mechanism behaves at each step.

  Step 1.
 The user launches the application.